Get Your Child School Ready

 - Participation in high-quality early childhood education

-- Your child develops a strong sense of identity—feeling safe, supported, and ready to explore as they learn.
+- Outcome 1: Your child develops a strong sense of identity—feeling safe, supported, and ready to explore as they learn.

-- Your child is connected to and contributes to their world—moving confidently between settings and building relationships.
+- Outcome 2: Your child is connected to and contributes to their world—moving confidently between settings and building relationships.

-- Your child has a strong sense of wellbeing—experiencing pride and success, and discussing emotions with trusted people, including feelings about starting school.
+- Outcome 3: Your child has a strong sense of wellbeing—experiencing pride and success, and discussing emotions with trusted people, including feelings about starting school.

-- Your child is a confident and involved learner—linking preschool experiences with school, and transferring knowledge between settings.
+- Outcome 4: Your child is a confident and involved learner—linking preschool experiences with school, and transferring knowledge between settings.

-- Your child is an effective communicator—using verbal and non-verbal skills, and building early literacy and numeracy to express ideas and understand their world.
+- Outcome 5: Your child is an effective communicator—using verbal and non-verbal skills, and building early literacy and numeracy to express ideas and understand their world.

 If you’re buying resources from Australian shops or online, make sure they use the correct handwriting style for your State or Territory.
-We can assure you that at least 95% are wrong.
-Read more about this here.
+At least 95% are wrong.
+Read more here.

 We encourage you to explore our School Readiness Kits.
 We offer a 100% money-back guarantee that your child will be learning the right handwriting style.

 If you’d like any help along the way, we’re available by phone and email.
-Please feel free to contact us for help.
+Please contact us for help.